AnasSallam1/survive/README.md

 # Survive

 # Description
 Survive is a 2D post-apocalyptic game developed using Unity and C#.
-Players must navigate through a harsh, desolate world, scavenging for resources and fending off threats to stay alive.
+Players must navigate through a long street fending off threats to stay alive and find their friends.

 # Features
 Immersive 2D graphics and engaging gameplay